orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 Hazy World

 # 3D Programming Language
 - Throw out the idea of having names for things.
+(Or rather make it optional?)
 - Perhaps islands of competency, and connecting them?
 - Description of like a type/room for instance, being an example built from that perspective, using the objects as types, then being able to configure additional details like age etc. then saying generate something with these properties 'choose'.
 (Ignoring the existing structure)
 - Properties of some object being just items put in some 3d space which together make up that item.
 (But in this case there's also an actual 3d orientation to it we can use.)